Client Guide

 Quick Asks

 This sometimes frustrate clients who see me answering unrelated questions when a much larger task is acknowledged first priority.
+Don’t fret.
+I’m likely pushing toward a free time slot big enough to get your bigger need done.

 Shallow Tasks